ThatCooperLewis/evga-checkout/README.md

 Your versions of Firefox and the WebEngine must be synced.
 If you get weird firefox/gecko/driver issues when launching the script, you likely don't have the right broswer/driver pair.

 If you're running the newest version of firefox, get the [most recent WebEngine here](https://github.com/mozilla/geckodriver/releases).
-Add the `geckodriver` file to `venv/bin/`.
+Add the `geckodriver` file to the script directory.

 On macOS there is an extra step.
-While in a terminal navigated to `venv/bin/`, run this command:
+With a terminal in this script's directory, run this command:

         xattr -r -d com.apple.quarantine geckodriver